GoPokas/DiscordBot/README.md

 ## Start the BOT

-2 Types to start the bot:
+2 Ways to start the bot:

 ### Production